 - Title IX: Title is a federal law that prohibits any person in the United States from being discriminated against on the basis of sex or be subjected to discrimination from a federally-funded institution, like a public university.
 The Title IX Coordinator is responsible for investigations of sexual misconduct at Tech.
 The Title IX Coordinator, Zeva Edmondson, can be reached at (931)372-3112

 - Confidential Employee: Any Tennessee Tech employee who is not required by law to report information regarding sexual misconduct to the Title IX Coordinator.
-There are several confidential resources at Tech: the counseling center, health services, the Women's Center, and Project AWAKEN.
+There are several confidential resources at Tech: the counseling center, health services, and Project AWAKEN.